India Young Professionals Scheme UK Ballot Dates for July 2026

 Ballot results are final.
 There is no appeal or review mechanism for unsuccessful entries.

-Applicants who are not selected can enter future ballots, provided they continue to meet the eligibility requirements at the time of entry, or may consider alternative visa options and immigration routes.
+If you are not selected, you can still enter future ballots, provided you remain eligible for the route, or you may consider alternative visa options and immigration routes.

-India Young Professionals Scheme At A Glance2026 position
+India Young Professionals Scheme At A Glance2026 Process

 Total places available3,000 places in 2026